gabrielrabreu/crampy/README.md

 ## Introduction

-CramMate is a python framework that helps students focus and be effective while cramming for an exam.
+CramPy is a python framework that helps students focus and be effective while cramming for an exam.

 ## Installation